Latex Mattress Frequently Asked Questions

 Unlike memory foam, pillowtop coil mattresses, and other kinds of mattresses, you don’t have to dig your way out of your bed.
 Because it is not made from petroleum based materials, and is a naturally derived resource, there is no need for concern about off-gassing or leaching of chemicals from the mattress, either.
 User satisfaction ratings tend to be much higher because natural latex is so extraordinarily comfortable.

+We use only pure latex, both in Dunlop and Talalay, because botanically derived latex has much more elasticity, provides better support, instantly responds to body movements, resists depressions and rutting, and is the most effective material for distributing weight.
+Most companies will use blended latex which is a mixture of natural and synthetic, is much less expensive, but does not have the durability, elasticity, and “rubbery” feel and responsiveness only plant based latex provides.
 Typical problems associated with synthetic latex such as crumbling, darkening due to light exposure, rutting and formation of body impressions and dips do not occur with botanical latex.
 Make sure you ask lots of questions about the source of all latex materials used in the manufacture of your latex mattress, regardless of where you shop.
-Back to the Top.
-Click Here to Go to Our Main Latex Mattress Information and Ordering Page

 Why do you only make a 6″, 8″, and 9″ thick natural latex mattress?
 Why do you think that there’s no need to make a thicker mattress?